DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/international-qualified-teacher-status.md

 iQTS is an international teaching qualification designed for UK and non-UK citizens living outside the UK. iQTS means you can gain [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts) while working overseas.

-If you're living in England and want a teaching qualification leading to QTS, you should [apply for teacher training in England](/steps-to-become-a-teacher).
+If you're living in England and want a teaching qualification leading to QTS, you must [apply for teacher training in England](/steps-to-become-a-teacher).

 If you're already qualified as a teacher, you should [check your eligibility to apply to the Teaching Regulation Agency for QTS](https://apply-for-qts-in-england.education.gov.uk/eligibility/start).